What is amyloidosis?

-Amyloidosis occurs when the body produces an abnormal protein called amyloid.
-This protein can collect in different organs in the body such as the kidneys or the heart, and stop them working as well as they should.
+Amyloidosis is a group of diseases that can affect the brain, heart, joints or kidneys.
+It is a rare condition that is caused when the body produces an abnormal protein called amyloid.
+This protein can collect in different organs in the body such as the kidneys or the heart and stop them working as well as they should.

 The symptoms of amyloidosis will depend on where the amyloid protein builds up in your body.
 Amyloidosis symptoms might be difficult to tell apart from symptoms of other medical conditions.
 They can include: